aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

     - key: "karpenter.sh/capacity-type" # If not included, the webhook for the AWS cloud provider will default to on-demand
       operator: In
       values: ["spot", "on-demand"]
+    - key: "karpenter.sh/allocation-strategy" # If not included, the webhook for the AWS cloud provider will default to on-demand
+      operator: In
+      values: ["lowest-price"]

   # Resource limits constrain the total size of the cluster.
   # Limits prevent Karpenter from creating new instances once the limit is exceeded.